ggioffreda/git-guardian/README.md

 ### Command Line Interface

-To clone all the repositories that belongs to a user, or users if you specify more than one, you can use the provided command `bin/git-guardian`.
+You can use the provided command `bin/git-guardian` to clone your repositories or list the known ones that you've already cloned locally.
 The command line interface is built using the [Symfony Console Component](http://symfony.com/doc/current/components/console/introduction.html) and can be easily integrated in your Symfony project.

+#### Cloning all repositories

+To clone all the repositories that belongs to a user, or users if you specify more than one you can use the built in command `git:guardian:clone-all`.

-To clone locally your **BitBucket repositories**, including your private ones, run the built-in command like so:
+For example to clone locally your **BitBucket repositories**, including your private ones, run the built-in command like so:

     $ ./bin/git-guardian git:guardian:clone-all \
         --client-id=SbAnN_example --client-secret=1JEfYU1nYhkoC_example \